drench/git-shame/README.markdown

   Running with no options generates the standard report.
   The report groups branches by "owner", which `git shame` defines as the user who made the last commit to it.
-  It's prettier if you have the _colored_ gem installed.
+  It's prettier if you have the `colored` gem installed.

 * `git shame --no-show-report --show-commands --show-merged --no-show-unmerged`

   This will output shell commands to delete all remote branches considered safe to delete (that is, they have been merged into the current branch).
-  Resist the urge to pipe the output sh(1)!
+  Resist the urge to pipe the output to sh(1)!
 Sanity check it first.

 ## AUTHOR